Azure-Samples/ms-identity-b2c-javascript-spa/README.md

 1. Sign in to the [Azure portal](https://portal.azure.com).
 1. If your account is present in more than one Azure AD B2C tenant, select your profile at the top right corner in the menu on top of the page, and then **switch directory** to change your portal session to the desired Azure AD B2C tenant.

-If you don't have an Azure AD B2C tenant yet, please see: [Tutorial: Create an Azure Active Directory B2C tenant](https://docs.microsoft.com/azure/active-directory-b2c/tutorial-create-tenant).

 #### Register the app (ms-identity-b2c-javascript-callapi)